fieldtrip/website/tutorial/memory.md

 - Check if you really have to “cfg.keeptrials = 'yes'” in **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 - If you are working on a single subject, make sure other subjects are no longer in memory.
 This might seem trivial, but many people assign unique variables to subjects and forget to clear them.
 - Perhaps most importantly – once in a while let someone else go through your scripts to see if they can be optimized.
-- Within a script or function make sure you clear large variables that you don’t need anymore using the clear statement.
-Note that MATLAB’s memory use might not be intuitive.
+- Within a script or function make sure you clear large variables that you don't need anymore using the clear statement.
+Note that MATLAB's memory use might not be intuitive.
 For instance, reloading a large dataset into the same variable may result in MATLAB allocating twice the memory you actually need.

 {% include markup/warning %}
 If you have any more suggestions please add them here.